Skip to main content

 Action Recorded

-An immutable `tokens_purchased` event records who did what, when, and how much.
+An immutable `page_created` event records who built what, when, and how.

 Knowledge